clemence5/clemence5.github.io/images/absenteeism/popopopo/Absenteeism_final_Logistic_Regression.md

 ## Standardizing the data:

 ### Why do we need to standardize our data?
 Standardizing allows us to use one distribution (the [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)) when comparing data with different units, ranges or other attributes (i.e [multivariate data](https://www.youtube.com/watch?v=uAxyI_XfqXk)).
 It also ensures that the data and results inferred therefrom are comparable with other datasets.
-Standardization works when the (random) variable, X is normally (N) distributed with mean $$\mu$$ and a variance of $$\sigma^{2}$$:
+Standardization works when the (random) variable, X is normally (N) distributed with mean $\mu$ and a variance of $\sigma^{2}$:
 $$ X \sim N(\mu, \sigma^{2})$$

-The result of standardizing X is a zero-mean ($$\mu = 0$$) data-set with a standard deviation of 1 ($$\sigma =1$$).
+The result of standardizing X is a zero-mean ($\mu = 0$) data-set with a standard deviation of 1 ($\sigma =1$).
 ![towardsdatascience](https://miro.medium.com/max/992/1*dZlwWGNhFco5bmpfwYyLCQ.png)

-Each observation's standardized score $$z_{i} = \frac{x_{i} - \mu}{\sigma}$$ (a.k.a z-score) tells us, based on the sign of $$z (\pm)$$, if the datapoint is below or above the mean, while the magnitude of $$z$$ tells us by how much.
+Each observation's standardized score $z_{i} = \frac{x_{i} - \mu}{\sigma}$ (a.k.a z-score) tells us, based on the sign of $z (\pm)$, if the datapoint is below or above the mean, while the magnitude of $z$ tells us by how much.

 ![365datascience](https://365datascience.com/wp-content/uploads/2018/10/image3-9-768x381.jpg)

-The above two points basically allow us to easily say how far from the *norm* a single observation is, i.e: whether it's 1 $$\sigma$$ (read 1 sigma, when z=1) or 3 $$\sigma$$ (z=3), etc. above or below the mean, ultimately allowing us to use a single model to evaluate the likelihood of any observation.
+The above two points basically allow us to easily say how far from the *norm* a single observation is, i.e: whether it's 1 $\sigma$ (read 1 sigma, when z=1) or 3 $\sigma$ (z=3), etc. above or below the mean, ultimately allowing us to use a single model to evaluate the likelihood of any observation.

 Neglecting to standardize our data can have the effect of skewing the results of a ML algorithm towards, say, a feature with a large range but very litte importance to the model in reality!

 ---

 ##### To Standardize or not to standardize?

 ![Shakespeare](https://scontent.fcpt7-1.fna.fbcdn.net/v/t1.0-9/15781102_397717563911228_4739751435994228788_n.jpg?_nc_cat=101&_nc_oc=AQm4dMS-0_4xYEZam7-F1oiJ-51WPcUb4jbXXhTSFEsJlBC3l1M8WtL6BVXLdvcqmSw&_nc_ht=scontent.fcpt7-1.fna&oh=f7a016b48336f6f601aca2efedebf4dc&oe=5E35E409)

-In the context of ML Engineering, standardization helps with model accuracy: statisticians, BI analysts and other businessfolk on the other hand prioritise model interpretability since they are more concerned with the driving forces behind the phenomena covered by our models, and thus will often opt for no standardization.
+In the context of ML Engineering, standardization helps with model accuracy; statisticians, BI analysts and other businessfolk on the other hand prioritise model interpretability since they are more concerned with the driving forces behind the phenomena covered by our models, and thus will often opt for no standardization.

 The decision to standardize or not to standardize ultimately depends on the data scientist/analyst, informed by their ultimate requirements with the data.
 Some machine learning algorithms' solvers also penalise unscaled data, thus in the interest of accuracy, one may opt to either standardize or create analyses covering both scenarios, which would be simplified by the use of a [pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html).

 ---

 This topic could be an entire post on its own, but this is the gist of it.

 **TLDR:** Standardization tells us the average spread of the observations from the mean of the feature, and it is useful for comparing different features and datasets.
-In short: 🍏🍊 $$\underrightarrow{\mbox{standardization}}$$ 🍎🍏.
+In short: 🍏🍊 $\underrightarrow{\mbox{standardization}}$ 🍎🍏.

 For further browsing, try [This Quora question and answers](https://www.quora.com/Why-is-it-useful-to-standardize-a-variable), [This Humans of data article](https://humansofdata.atlan.com/2018/12/data-standardization/) and [One of a ton of Medium articles on the topic](https://medium.com/@joelvarmadirisam/my-take-on-why-do-we-need-to-standardize-the-data-1459e6608a63).